 How Has the Rolex Milgauss Performed as an Investment?

 The Rolex Milgauss is the perfect example of a slow-burn asset: initially misunderstood, now rapidly re-evaluated.
-While it never dominated Rolex retail counters or Instagram feeds, its market performance tells a different story.
+It never dominated Rolex retail counters or Instagram feeds, but its market performance tells a different story.

-Today, the Milgauss is attracting long-term investors for the same reasons it was overlooked for so long—niche utility, limited production, and unconventional design.
-But now, those very traits are creating scarcity premiums and collector momentum.
+Today, the Milgauss is attracting long-term investors for the same reasons it was overlooked for so long: niche utility, limited production, and unconventional design.
+But now, those very traits are creating scarcity premiums and real collector momentum.

 Auction Statistics and Market Trends

-On secondary platforms such as Chrono24 and WatchBox, Z-Blue and white-dial Milgauss references have shown 12–15% annualized appreciation since the 2023 discontinuation was confirmed.
+On secondary platforms like Chrono24 and WatchBox, Z-Blue and white-dial Milgauss references have shown 12 to 15% annualized appreciation since the 2023 discontinuation was confirmed.

 Current Market Behavior and Future Growth

-Modern Milgauss references—especially the Z-Blue (116400GV)—are experiencing rapid liquidity, with many listings selling within days of appearing on secondary platforms.
-Demand is strongest for examples with full box and papers, clean service history, and unpolished cases.
+Modern Milgauss references, especially the Z-Blue 116400GV, are moving fast.
+Many listings sell within days of appearing on secondary platforms.
+Demand is strongest for examples with full box and papers, a clean service history, and unpolished cases.
+And if you’re wondering whether Rolex might pull a similar move with another model in its lineup, the speculation around a potential GMT discontinuation is worth tracking.

 - Entry-Level Appreciation (116400 White & Black Dial) – Now gaining neo-vintage status.
 These watches were produced in low numbers and are being recognized for their short production run and distinct identity.
 Strong long-hold candidates.